andremarcelonunes/Projeto-Shark-Attack/README.md

 (78.4, 87.0]	0.000000
 ```

-As you can see the attacks happen majoritly  between 18 and 44 years.
+As you can see the attacks happen in majority   between 18 and 44 years.